-Trailing the defending World champion going into the fourth round of the World Championship Triple Jump Christian Taylor didn’t panic.
-Instead he remembered what his coach at the University of Florida had told him.
+Trailing the defending world champion going into the fourth round of the World Championships triple jump final, Christian Taylor didn’t panic.
+Instead, he remembered what his coach at the University of Florida had told him.

 “I do this event because it’s the closest thing I can get to flying and I felt it when I hit that last jump.
-Coach Rana (Reider, his new coach in Atlanta, Georgia) got me really pumped and I looked at Dwight (Phillips) and he gave me a little salute and with those two combinations I had what it took to get me where I am.”
+Coach Rana (Reider, his new coach in Atlanta, Georgia) got me really pumped and I looked at Dwight (Phillips) and he gave me a little salute.
+With that combination, I had what it took to get me where I am.”

-After leaving the pit he ran in front of the camera and made a puzzling gesture.
-Turns out it is the University of Florida “gator chomp” employed by students at college football games.
-Incredibly, he has another year of Hospitality and Tourism studies at the Gainseville, Florida institution.
+After leaving the pit, he ran in front of the camera and made a puzzling gesture.
+It turns out it is the University of Florida 'gator chomp', employed by students at college football games.
+Incredibly, he has another year of hospitality and tourism studies at the Gainesville, Florida institution.

-“My coach definitely told me to calm down because it does get emotional,” the new World champion reveals.
+“My coach definitely told me to calm down because it does get emotional,” the new world champion said.
 “The thing is I had to be prepared because the way Phillips was jumping you never knew.
 We have been going head to head all season.
 Coach Rana had to tell me calm down but, at the same time, be ready to respond because these guys are dangerous.
-If you look at the charts these guys could have struck at any time.”
+If you look at the charts, these guys could have struck at any time.”

-Asked what he did in the days leading up to the Triple Jump final he admits he was trackside watching Phillips win his fourth World title while Claye finished 9th.
+Asked what he did in the days leading up to the triple jump final, he admits he was trackside watching Phillips win his fourth world title while Claye finished ninth.

-While it is clear Taylor is a proficient triple jumper he is also an outstanding 400m runner with a personal best of 45.34 seconds.
-And, not so long ago, 2007 to be exact, he took the Long Jump bronze medal in the World Youth Championships.
+While it is clear Taylor is a proficient triple jumper, he is also an outstanding 400m runner with a personal best of 45.34.
+And, not so long ago, 2007 to be exact, he took the long jump bronze medal at the World Youth Championships.

 “I am going to do the 400m I think next year,” he vows.
 “I have been blessed with talent for that.
 I am not going to let it go to waste.
 I will run that at the beginning of the season, kind of get that base and then I will have to see when the championship season comes whether I will focus just on the triple jump.”

-Though he returns to classes next week he is no longer eligible for NCAA competition having signed an endorsement contract with the Chinese athletics shoe company Li Ning.
-That means he can also accept the $60,000 USD prize money that comes with his gold medal – a pretty lucrative beginning to a professional career.
+Though he returns to classes next week, he is no longer eligible for NCAA competition having signed an endorsement contract with the Chinese athletics shoe company Li Ning.
+That means he can also accept the US$60,000 prize money that comes with his gold medal – a pretty lucrative beginning to a professional career.

-Taylor’s winning jump is the 5th furthest mark in history and tantalizingly close to the 18m barrier which only two athletes have ever beaten, Kenny Harrison of the US and Jonathan Edwards.
-The Briton has held the World record of 18.29m since 1995 and when asked whether it would be a target in the future Taylor demonstrated humility.
+Taylor’s winning jump is the fifth best mark in history and tantalisingly close to the 18-metre barrier, which only two athletes have ever beaten, Kenny Harrison of the US and Jonathan Edwards.
+The Briton has held the world record of 18.29m since 1995 and when asked whether it would be a target in the future, Taylor demonstrated humility.

 “I play golf,” he declares.
 “I am a pretty good golfer, I probably wouldn’t take any of you guys.
 I enjoy golf and my parents are from the islands so I am a big swimmer and in Florida I can just hop down to the beach.”